MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_SWITCH_MQTT.md

 | **Change output to high** | Request to change output to high. | `TRUE` | Command executed when `PRIOHIGH` and `PRIOLOW` inputs are low.
 | **Change output to low** | Request to change output to low. | `FALSE` | Command executed when `PRIOHIGH` and `PRIOLOW` inputs are low.

-MQTT subscription topic is a concatination of the subscribe prefix and the function block name.
+MQTT subscription topic is a concatination of the subscribe prefix variable and the function block name.

 ### __Code example__